Truce at the watering hole

 The Water Truce is from How Fear Came to the Jungle by Rudyard Kipling in the second Jungle Book.
 It tells about a drought which brings all the animals to gather at the last remaining pool in the Wainganga River under a "Water Truce", where the Law of the Jungle forbids anyone from hunting at the river banks.

-Here at RAW Brothers we are seeing a common theme emerging in our workplace design process and it’s broadly this… 'How do I get people back to the office or when should people be in the office or why should people be in the office?'
-All related to 'what kind of physical central office space do we need?'.
+Here at RAW Brothers we are seeing a common theme emerging in our workplace design process and it’s broadly this… 'How do I get people back to the office?' or 'What is the office for anymore?'
+All related to what kind of physical central office space do we need?
 These questions are important and necessary to help create a good workplace strategy.

 Even if in reality Rudyard Kiplings concept about a truce at the watering hole is a myth, the point is a powerful one.
 Maybe this concept could help us with post pandemic questions around our approach to the physical central office space and those that will gather there.

 We have all been through our own workplace drought and there is some trepidation around returning to the physical central office space with many questions around how, when and why.
 Maybe there is an office truce that workplace leaders can adopt to ease this process?

 Kiplings narrative is that a great need means a change of behaviour, maybe this is where a possible clue lies.
 Can we as workplace leaders identify what behaviours might need to change which would encourage people to gather back at the physical central office?
 What might those behaviours that need to change be – people won't be judged, forced or poorly communicated too?
 But rather a return to the physical central office space would be a safe, good and refreshing experience.
 That we would be able to stand shoulder to shoulder, acknowledge the drought we have all been through and feel safe.